Procrastination is universally associated with negative outcomes.

 Genuinely reward yourself for doing something in line with your goals.
 If you do this enough, your brain will start to associate productivity with rewards and positive emotions.

-Thus, procrastination will become less of automatic response for you.
+Thus, procrastination will become less of an automatic response for you.

 There are a number of key distinctions between procrastinators and those who do not procrastinate.
 Generally, those who procrastinate have lower self-esteem and are more at risk for mental health issues.